Pelvic Health and Gender Identity Expression

 June is Pride Month!

 Individuals have been using various practices for decades to express gender identity.
 It’s only in recent decades that gender affirming surgery is a possibility.
-It’s more obvious to recognize the pelvic health concerns with gender affirming surgery which was discussed in a past blog.
+The pelvis is intricately involved with gender affirming surgery which was discussed in a past blog.
 Pelvic health physical therapists are critical before and after these surgeries, especially when recent research found that even before surgery one third of individuals had pelvic floor muscle dysfunction.

 Even before gender affirming surgery is considered, many individuals use the practice of tucking, binding and packing to change their appearance.
 Pelvic health is often impacted with these practices and pelvic health physical therapists play a role in helping those individuals overcome any adverse reactions that occur with tucking, binding and packing.